iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 # Canary release of a ML model

 This tutorial shows how Iter8 can be used to release ML models hosted in a KServe ModelMesh environment using a canary rollout strategy.
+IIn a canary rollout, inference requests that match a particular pattern, for example those that have a particular header, are directed to the candidate version of the model.
+The remaining requests go to the primary, or initial, version of the model.
+The user declaratively describes the desired application state at any given moment.
 An Iter8 `release` chart assists users who describe the application state at any given moment.
-The chart provides the configuration needed for Iter8 to automatically deploy model versions and configure the routing to implement a canary rollout strategy.
+The chart provides the configuration needed for Iter8 to automatically deploy application versions and configure the routing to implement the blue-green rollout strategy.

-In a canary rollout, inference requests that match a particular pattern, for example those that have a particular header, are directed to the candidate version of the model.
-The remaining requests go to the primary, or initial, version of the model.

 ![Canary rollout](../../images/canary.png)

-In this tutorial, we use the Istio service mesh to distribute inference requests between different versions of a model.

 ???+ warning "Before you begin"
     1. Ensure that you have the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) and [`helm`](https://helm.sh/) CLIs.